Will Pripyat ever recover from Chernobyl’s disaster?

 A Possible Return Home?

-Nature is making a comeback with trees thriving through the buildings and populations of wildlife making their way into the woodland and roaming the streets of abandoned towns, it still isn’t completely safe for human habitation.
+Nature is making a comeback with trees thriving through the buildings.
+Populations of wildlife are making their way into the woodland and roaming the streets of abandoned towns.
+However, it still isn’t completely safe for human habitation.

 Long-lived radiation surrounding the former plant could take as long as 20,000 years to completely disappear.
 A time frame so large, humans as we know may become extinct long before then.